pingcap/docs/br/br-snapshot-architecture.md

     * **Back up schemas**: `br` backs up the table schemas and calculates the checksum of the table data at the same time.
     * **Upload metadata**: `br` generates the backup metadata and uploads it to the storage path.
 The backup metadata includes the backup timestamp, the table and corresponding backup files, data checksum, and file checksum.

-## Process of restoration
+## Process of restore

-The process of a TiDB cluster restoration is as follows:
+The process of a TiDB cluster restore is as follows:

 ![snapshot restore process design](/media/br/br-snapshot-restore-ts.png)

-The full restoration process is as follows:
+The full restore process is as follows:

 1. `br` receives the `br restore` command.

     * Gets the storage path and the database or table to be restored of the backup data.
-    * Checks whether the table to be restored exists and whether it meets the requirements for restoration.
+    * Checks whether the table to be restored exists and whether it meets the requirements for restore.

-2. `br` schedules the restoration data.
+2. `br` schedules the restore data.

-    * **Pause Region schedule**: `br` requests PD to pause the automatic Region scheduling during restoration.
+    * **Pause Region schedule**: `br` requests PD to pause the automatic Region scheduling during restore.
     * **Restore schema**: `br` gets the schema of the backup data and the database and table to be restored.
 Note that the ID of a new created table might be different from the backup data.
     * **Split & scatter Region**: `br` requests PD to allocate Region (split Region) based on backup data and schedules Regions to be uniform distributed to storage nodes (scatter Region).
 Each Region has a clear data range `[start key, end key)`.
     * **Request TiKV to restore data**: `br` creates a restore request and sends it to the corresponding TiKV node according to the result of Region split.
 The restore request includes the data to be restored and rewrite rules.